ehbergou/ehbergou.github.io/index.md

 header:
   # overlay_image: avatar.jpg
 ---

-I am El houcine Bergou, a researcher at INRA.
-Curently I am on leave at KAUST, Saudi Arabia.
-I did my PhD at INPT, France, under the supervision of [Serge Gratton](http://gratton.perso.enseeiht.fr/), in the algo team.
-I work on stochastic approximation, optimization and machine learning.
-I received the Masters degrees in 2011 from ENSTA ParisTech and Paris 1 University, where I studied statistics, advanced probability and numerical optimization.
+I am a researcher in the MaIAGE team at INRA in Jouy-en-Josas, France.
+Currently I am on leave at KAUST, Thuwal, KSA.
+I did my PhD at INPT, Toulouse, France, under the supervision of [Serge Gratton](http://gratton.perso.enseeiht.fr/) in Algo team where I worked on numerical methods for least squares, non convex optimization and data assimilation.
+I received the Masters degrees in 2011 from ENSTA ParisTech and Paris 1, where I studied Applied maths for finance.